sergeykhliustin/buildio/README.md

 ## Buildio
 ![Image](Shared/Assets.xcassets/AppIcon.appiconset/100.png)

-Unofficial [Bitrise CI](https://bitrise.io) client for iOS and macOS
+Buildio is an unofficial [Bitrise CI](https://bitrise.io) client for iOS and macOS platforms

+Buildio helps you to manage all your builds in one place just from your iPhone

-Lightweight, multiaccount support, notifications and more
+Features: lightweight, multiaccount support, notifications and more

 Written on Swift + SwiftUI

 ### Bugs and feature requests
-Please feel free to [create an issue](https://github.com/sergeykhliustin/buildio/issues) And welcome to contribute!
+Please feel free to [create an issue](https://github.com/sergeykhliustin/buildio/issues)

+And welcome to contribute!

 ### Contact